 Sales were improving, so he hired an outside contractor to build the foundation of a new database system.
 After a few months that company became too aggressive with their billing practices so we had to undertake the project in-house.
 Ryan tackled this project too, taking some courses to learn how to program and hiring a full-time programmer to help complete the project.

 Early in 2002, sales were booming.
-I had my back against the wall — even with Ryan's help I was writing so many reports every day that it was physically getting me down.
-If you've used our oil analysis program, you know we hand-write comments for every report.
+I had my back against the wall — even with Ryan’s help I was writing so many reports every day that it was physically getting me down.
+If you’ve used our oil analysis program, you know we write individual comments for every report.
 If I had to keep typing reports at the rate I was, I was going to be worn out completely.
 We needed another analyst who could pick up report writing and some of the other aspects of the business.